UNBLURRED GALLERY EXHIBITION DETAILS

-Assemble is accepting proposals for Assemble’s 2020 Unblurred Showcase.
-Assemble will select 10 local artists, makers, and/or technologists for participation in a month-long show at Assemble from February 2020 to November 2020.
+Assemble is accepting proposals for gallery exhibitions for the 2020 calendar year.
+Assemble will select 10 local artists, makers, and/or technologists to participate in a month-long show at Assemble between February 2020 and November 2020.
 Selected artists will have the opportunity to share skills, incubate creative ideas, and facilitate community-engaged projects.

 Assemble is a community space for arts and technology.
 We unite artists, technologists, and makers with our neighbors to provide a platform for experiential learning, open creative processes, and building confidence through making.
 Assemble provides a space for children and adults to engage with Science, Technology, Engineering, Art, and Mathematics (STEAM)-based activities in a fun, relaxed environment.

 - Clearly communicate needs, materials, and marketing information required for the success of the show.